The discovery of planets in distant planetary systems has changed our understanding of the formation of our Solar System

 From Collapse to Growth

 According to the Nebular hypothesis, planets are formed by a process opposite to that which formed their sun: they do not collapse inward but rather grow from the inside out.
 This is a slow, ongoing process in which cosmic dust grains in the protoplanetary disk collide with each other and gradually consolidate into small pebbles.
 These pebbles, in turn, continue to come together to form large kilometer-sized lumps of rock known as planetesimals, or in other words, ultimately small fractions of a planet.
-A planetesimal is large enough to attract solids and gasses found in the protoplanetary disk by the force of its gravity, at a rapid pace, and to turn into a protoplanet.
+A planetesimal is large enough to attract solids and gases found in the protoplanetary disk by the force of its gravity, at a rapid pace, and to turn into a protoplanet.
 The larger the protoplanet, the more efficiently it cleans the disk matter around its orbit, and even accretes smaller planets.

 At distances relatively close to the star, the temperature of the disk is higher than the freezing temperature of volatile compounds such as water, methane, and ammonia.
 Therefore, these volatile substances exist in the gaseous state and cannot condense on the dust particles and on the pebbles and enlarge thus the planet’s core.
 That is also the explanation, according to this hypothesis, as to why the planets found closest to the Sun in our Solar System - Mercury, Venus, Earth and Mars - are rocky planets.